CoG: Controllable Graph Reasoning via Relational Blueprints and Failure-Aware Refinement over Knowledge Graphs: Baseline Descriptions

 \subsection{LLM-Only Methods}

-\begin{itemize}[leftmargin=*, nosep] \item \textbf{Standard Prompting (IO Prompt)}~\citep{io}: A direct prompting baseline where the LLM is instructed to generate answers immediately based on the input question, serving as a reference for the model's intrinsic knowledge capacity in a few-shot setting. \item \textbf{Chain-of-Thought (CoT)}~\citep{cot}: Enhances the reasoning capability of LLMs by prompting them to generate a sequence of intermediate reasoning steps before deriving the final answer, rather than outputting the result directly. \item \textbf{Self-Consistency (SC)}~\citep{sc}: An advanced prompting strategy that samples multiple diverse reasoning paths via CoT and aggregates the results through majority voting to improve answer stability and accuracy. \end{itemize}
+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Standard Prompting (IO Prompt)}~\citep{io} instructs the LLM to generate answers directly based on the input question, establishing a baseline for the model's intrinsic knowledge capacity in a few-shot setting. \item \textbf{Chain-of-Thought (CoT)}~\citep{cot} prompts LLMs to generate a sequence of intermediate reasoning steps before deriving the final answer, rather than outputting the result directly. \item \textbf{Self-Consistency (SC)}~\citep{sc} samples multiple diverse reasoning paths via CoT and aggregates the results through majority voting to improve answer stability and accuracy. \end{itemize}